 What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?

-Investments classified as "not sustainable" are all investments included in net assets after the deduction of sustainable investments.
-No investments other than sustainable investments are made.
-Derivatives and cash are excluded.
+Investments classified as "not sustainable" are all assets included in net assets after the deduction of sustainable investments.
+This share amounts to a maximum of 20%.
+These assets can be allocated to the following groups: